About Ambulatory Phlebectomy

 The Ambulatory Phlebectomy procedure usually takes 30-60 minutes depending on how many varicose veins are present.

 The success rate for phlebectomy is high, and the veins treated usually demonstrate excellent long-term results.
 However, patients may develop new varicose veins over time in veins that were once normal.
-If needed, treatment of new problematic veins can be treated with simple procedures such as foam sclerotherapy.

 Risks/ Side Effect